graphsense/eth-client/README.md

 ## Usage

-Building the docker container (the `geth` is version is specified in the `Dockerfile`):
+Building the docker container (the `OpenEthereum` version is specified in the `Dockerfile`):

     docker-compose build